telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 ## TrackInfoUpdated

-ChartTrackballBehavior provides __TrackInfoUpdated__ event which fires as the users drag their finger across the chart plot area.
-On every drag event TrackInfoUpdated's event arguments provide information related to the current position of the trackball which is the same ChartDataContext that is provided for the tooltip.
+ChartTrackballBehavior provides a __TrackInfoUpdated__ event that fires as the users drag their finger across the chart plot area.
+On every drag event, TrackInfoUpdated's event arguments provide information related to the current position of the trackball, which is the same ChartDataContext that is provided for the tooltip.
 The event arguments provide the closest data point for each series in the chart as well as the absolute closest data point.
-Another property of the event arguments is the Header property (of type object) which allows users to directly specify a header for the track info popup.
-Here is an example usage of TrackInfoUpdatedEvent:
+Another property of the event arguments is the Header property (of type object), which allows users to directly specify a header for the track info popup.
+The following example shows how to use TrackInfoUpdatedEvent:  (COMMENT: Shouldn't the last word be TrackInfoUpdated event?)

 #### __XAML__
 {{region radchart-features-trackball_2}}